 How to Make Puerto Rican Fried Chicken

-1. The first thing I always like to do to the chicken is to clean it.
+- Photo 1: The first thing I always like to do to the chicken is to clean it.
 I like to remove anything that was left like feather pieces and rinse it.
-Then I always slit the chicken.
-The reason for this is to ensure that all that good seasoning gets inside the chicken as much as possible.
-I also do this to ensure the thicker parts of the drumsticks cook through.
+Then I always slit the chicken so the seasoning can penetrate better.

-3. Then I mix all the seasonings and pour them over the chicken drumsticks.
-I toss it around and rub the seasoning into every little crack.
+- Photo 3: Mix all the seasonings with a little bit of oil and pour it over the drumsticks.
+Toss it around and rub the seasoning into every little crack.

-4. The Last step is to fry the chicken.
-First, you fry on medium heat for 5 minutes on each side and then you turn that heat up to medium high to finish off your chicken.
+- Photo 4: First, you fry on medium heat for 5 minutes on each side and then turn that heat up to medium-high to finish your chicken.
+This is like a double fry but without removing the meat from the pan.

 Puerto Rican Fried Chicken